RaVeR76/My-Vinyl-Answer/README.md

 ![My-Vinyl-Answer Colours](https://github.com/RaVeR76/My-Vinyl-Answer/raw/master/wireframes/color-scheme.png)

 Follow up on the colours used above.....
-About half way in to this project whilst I love the colours above I just thought the overall website looked a bit boring and plain. so I jumped on the Google Image train to trans-central and searched for some free vinyl images I could use to revamp this project.
+About half way in to this project whilst I love the colours above I just thought the overall website looked a bit boring and plain.
+So I jumped on the Google Image train to trans-central and searched for some free vinyl images I could use to revamp this project.
 I found a few and tried them but then I came across the reddish blueish vinyl on the deck one and I thought that's it there.
 I placed it as my body background and fell in love.
 The issue was my wee colours above were close but not close enough.
 I still use them for borders, buttons and my vinyl collasibles because they still fitted beautifully there but for the headers and titles then didn't.
 So I used an online site called [Image Color Picker](https://imagecolorpicker.com/en) to select some colours from my image .... the red and the blue to be precise and using them with the image as a backdrop works really well throughout website, in my opinion but who's to say I'm right ... eh !
 I do and it looks cool as feck .... alright ha ha !
 That's the story behind the colour changes but I had to, just to spice a little life into the visual aspect of the site.
 P.S.
 I'm not sure if I am to change the original colours out or keep them up as these were my intial thoughts but the Smoky Black is the only O.G. left from the original line up.